Skip to content

 Arturo QuinteroApr 15, 2025 7:00:00 AM8 min read

-If you're a manufacturer doing business in Mexico—or considering expanding into the country—Value Added Tax (VAT), or IVA as it's known locally, is a critical part of your financial picture.
-While VAT can quickly pile up on imports, supplies, and services, the good news is: much of it can be recovered.
+If you're a manufacturer doing business in Mexico, understanding value-added tax (VAT), or IVA locally, is essential.
+VAT applies to nearly all stages of production, import, and services, but the good news is: much of it can be refunded.

 This guide explains how VAT works in Mexico, the importance of VAT and IEPS certification, and the steps to secure efficient reimbursement—all in simple terms, no accounting degree required.